logan-lev/data-paws/docs/egdd.md

 ## Learning Objective

-- *Understand Basic Data Structures*: *By the end of the instructions, younger students should be able to identify and explain the fundamental concepts of key data structures—such as Stacks, Queues, Linked Lists, and Hash Tables—through an engaging, puzzle-based learning experience.*
+- *Understand Basic Data Structures*: *By the end of the instructions, younger students should be able to identify and explain the fundamental concepts of key data structures—such as Stacks, Binary Trees, and Hash Tables—through an engaging, puzzle-based learning experience.*

 ## Prerequisite Knowledge